saschagrunert/crio-demos/README.md

 The following requirements needs to be fulfilled to run the demos inside this
 repository:

-- A running Kubernetes cluster with CRI-O as configured container runtime
+- A running Kubernetes cluster (via systemd units) with CRI-O as configured container runtime
+  - CRI-O `log_level = "debug"`
 - A working Kubeconfig to access that cluster in `$HOME/.kube/config`
 - A working `crictl` binary and [configuration][1]